NavenAllen/AWS-SAA-C03-Course/16-CDN-and-Optimization/notes.md

 Regional Edge Cache - larger version of an edge location.
 Provides another layer of caching.

+Distributions have **Behaviors** which defines what to do with each path

+#### Things set in Distributions
+- Price Class
+- Alternate Domain Name
+- SSL Certificate

+#### Things set in Behaviour
+- Path Pattern
+- Viewer Protocol
+- Restricted Access
+- Cache directives
+- Lambda@Edge

 #### Caching Optimisation

 Parameters can be passed on the url such as query string parameter.